cgpan/cgpan.github.io/_pages/about.md

 - *2025.05*: &nbsp;🎉🎉 Chenguang gave an oral and a poster presentation about his in-progress work *Designing Realistic and Interpretable Optimal Treatment Regimes for Personalized Education* in ACIC 2025, and [Foundations of Data Science Workshop organized by Columbia Data Science Institute](https://datascience.columbia.edu/event/foundations-of-data-science-workshop-spring-2025/)
 - *2025.05*: &nbsp;🎉🎉 Chenguang served as poster reviewer for American Causal Inference Conference (ACIC) at Detroit.
 - *2025.01*: &nbsp;🎉🎉 Chenguang received a sponsored registration for the 2025 AERA Annual Meeting, AERA 2025.
-- *2024.12*: &nbsp;🎉🎉 Chenguang was awarded the Provost's Grant for Conference presentation, Columbia Univeristy, NY, U.S.
+- *2024.12*: &nbsp;🎉🎉 Chenguang was awarded the Provost's Grant for Conference presentation, Columbia University, NY, U.S.
 - *2024.11*: &nbsp;🎉🎉 Chenguang's paper *Designing Optimal Dynamic Treatment Regimes Using TMLE for Personalized Math Course-taking Plans* (joint work with Youmi Suk) was accepted by the American Educational Research Association (AERA) conference 2025, Denver, CO, U.S.
 - *2024.09*: &nbsp;🎉🎉 Chenguang's work (as second author) *Designing Personalized Math Course-taking Plans in High School Using Optimal Treatment Regimes* was accepted by and presented at the Society for Research on Educational Effectiveness (SREE) conference.
 Baltimore, MD, U.S.
 - *2024.07*: &nbsp;🎉🎉 Chenguang's independent research paper *Examining the Algorithmic Fairness in Predicting High School Dropouts* was accepted by and presented at the 17th International Conference on Educational Data Mining (EDM) 2024.
 Additionally, he was awarded the IEDMS Scholarship by EDM.
 Atlanta, GA, U.S.